APE-group/LTTB/README.md

 ## Bursts & Context Switch

-To reproduce the results presented in `Figure 1` and `Figure 2` of the paper, simply run the associated notebooks: `Figure_1.ipynb` and `Figure_2.ipynb`.
+To reproduce the results presented in `Figure 3` and `Figure 4` of the paper, simply run the associated notebooks: `Figure_3.ipynb` and `Figure_4.ipynb`.

 ## Button & Food Task

+To reproduce the results presented in `Figure 5` of the paper, run the associated notebook `Figure_5.ipynb`.
-To reproduce the results presented in `Figure 3` of the paper, run the associated notebook `Figure_3.ipynb`.
+To reproduce the results presented in `Figure 6` of the paper, for the spiking network, run the associated notebook `Figure_6.ipynb`, in the LTTS folder.